leynos/crate-tools/docs/lading-design.md

       publication sequence.
 If the graph contains cycles, the command will abort with an error.

+Implementation note: the planner now performs a deterministic topological sort using Kahn's algorithm with a lexicographically ordered queue so that parallel branches remain stable across runs.
+The resulting `PublishPlan` raises a `PublishPlanError` when a cycle prevents ordering, surfacing the crates involved to the operator.
+When `publish.order` is configured the planner validates that every publishable crate appears exactly once and that no unknown names are listed before returning the user-specified order.

 4. **Prepare Workspace Manifest**: Within the temporary clone of the repository, determine the patch stripping strategy based on the publish.strip_patches configuration and the execution mode (--dry-run flag).